IoannisKaragiannis/LinearAlgebra/README.md

 $ rm -r /home/user_name/Downloads/LinearAlgebra-master.zip
 ```

 Now the *LinearAlgebra*  containing all the necessary header files should lay under the */usr/local/LinearAlgebra* directory.
 Could it be more simple?
+You can always store the LinearAlgebra anywhere you prefer.
+Even in your project's directory.
+It's totally up to you.

 ### LINK YOUR PROJECT WITH *LinearAlgebra* LIBRARY.